Jose Garcia Player Props: Reds vs. Rays

 - Garcia has picked up a hit in eight games this year (57.1%), including one multi-hit game.

+- He has gone deep in one of 14 games, and in 2.2% of his plate appearances.

-- Garcia has driven in a run in five games this year (35.7%), including two games with multiple runs batted in.
+- In five games this year (35.7%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in six of 14 games so far this season.
+- He has scored in six games this year (42.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.